rubensworks/PhD-Thesis/content/abstract.md

 and ways to manage them.
 <!-- Task         -->
-As such, the goal of this PhD is to allow such evolving knowledge graphs to be *stored* and *queried*, taking into account the *decentralized* nature Web where anyone should be able say anything about anything.
+As such, the goal of this PhD is to allow such evolving knowledge graphs to be *stored* and *queried*, taking into account the *decentralized* nature of the Web where anyone should be able say anything about anything.
 <!-- Object       -->
 Concretely, four challenges related to this goal are investigated: